To learn more about Sereniel check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 No AoE cards outside of Ego Skill.

-Maximum damage potential is limited by hand size.
+Maximum damage Potential is limited by hand size.

 The ratings below are based on the Season Save Data modes and the Chaos Manifestation mode.
 Each of the modes values different mechanics, so some characters may shine in one of the, while being underwhelming in the other.